Microsoft Project Training

 Toronto, Mississauga, GTA, SW Ontario

-Customized training on creating MS Project Gantt chart schedules & meet your deadlines.
-Your training is “hands on” where you create your Gantt charts (Not just listen to the theory).
-See the Critical tasks and total duration, work hours cost etc. Create reports to show over budget and late tasks.
-Add custom data that you need to record (there are many extra fields you can add – such as Risk or Complexity).
-Covering the GTA Toronto, Mississauga, Oakville, Hamilton areas
+Customized training on MS Project Gantt chart schedules & how to set links & deadlines etc..
+Your training is “hands on” where you create your Gantt charts (Not just listen to the theory – you can work with your own schedules).
+See the Critical Path, total duration, work hours cost etc. Create reports (many new reports) to show tasks over budget and late.
+Add custom data that you need to record (there are many custom fields you can add – such as Risk, Complexity or Who was Responsible).
+Covering the GTA Toronto, Mississauga, Oakville, Hamilton, Cambridge areas

 By working with your project (or similar data) you will have a real and relevant MS Project file (any version 2016, 2013, 2010 and 2007) the same day.

 Below is a suggested list of topics but these can be modified to suit your specific needs.

 Get information or a quote on Project Training